Chèvre (Goat Cheese) vs Havarti Cheese

 Composition and Texture

-Havarti Cheese has a mild, buttery flavor.
+Chèvre (Goat Cheese) has a tangy taste.
+Chèvre (Goat Cheese)'s aroma can be described as "goaty".
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".

 Appearance and Aging